Norman Architecture and the Top 15 Norman Buildings

 1. Cathedral of Monreale – Monreale, Sicily, Italy

 Known for the opulent mosaics that decorate the church’s interior, the Cathedral of Monreale is one of the most incredible churches in all of Sicily.
 Construction began in 1172 and most of the architecture is Norman, although various additions were added in other styles.
 Much of the actual work was done by Byzantine craftsmen, who completed a lof the mosaics.
-The majority of the mosaic tiles are golden, which reflect the light and give the interior a distinct yellow-glow.
+The majority of the mosaic tiles are golden, which reflects the light and gives the interior a distinct yellow glow.

 The cloister of the cathedral is one of the largest in Italy.
 It’s enclosed by a lengthy colonnade made with 216 Norman arches.
 The columns within the space are intricately carved, many are ornately sculpted and complete with gold and colored details.
 Located at the front of the church are two asymmetrical belltowers which were the tallest structures in Monreale for hundreds of years.
 Although the top of the north tower collapsed and was never rebuilt, the south tower next to the cloister is very well preserved.